Why Should Christians Care about the Jewish Roots of Christianity?

 all have sinned, all are responsible for the death of Jesus (Rom.
 3:23).

 The Jews could have killed Jesus.
 They almost did several times: once in Nazareth by pushing him off a cliff (Luke 4:29, see our teaching The Messianic Judge), twice in Judea by stoning (John 8:59, 10:31).
 But they never actually brought themselves to do it.
 The Gentiles had no such reservations.
 They killed Jesus the same morning he was delivered to them, and they have killed many hundreds of thousands, in fact, many millions of Jews since.

 So why is this a problem?
 Because the original Jewish and Biblical view of eternity is quite different.
 The Bible teaches an actual, physical resurrection of the body: a body that will be just as physically real as the bodies we live in today.
-Not only that, this physical resurrection implies a physical place to live — the earth of the millennial kingdom (Rev. 20:4ff), and the new earth and new heavens of eternity (Isa.
+Not only that, this physical resurrection implies a physical place to live: first in the earth of the Millennial kingdom (Rev. 20:4ff), then in the new earth and new heavens of eternity (Isa.
 65:17; Rev. 21:1ff).
 Both were originally understood to be real, physical places, in which the fullness of life, including physical life, will be restored to us.

 Israel’s Prophetic Destiny

 Being in touch with our Jewish Roots is not just a matter of accurate understanding.
 It’s also a matter of prophetic destiny.
 Israel is not meant to be just another nation: Israel is God’s plan for the nations.
 Israel is God’s answer to a sinful and fallen world: a holy people, raised up by God as a testimony to the nations; a lighthouse pointing the way to the one true God.